 - Our onions were ordinary supermarket ones - yellow onions.

-- As we are a vegan family recipe blog all our recommendations will naturally be for vegan cheese, margarine, butter, etc. However, if you have different dietary requirements you can use your usual ingredients.
+- As we are a plant-based family recipe blog all our recommendations will be for vegan cheese, margarine, butter, etc. However, if you have different dietary requirements you can use your usual ingredients.

 Nutrition